Battle of Tours: Umayyads

 The invasion of Hispania, and then Gaul, was conducted by the Umayyad dynasty (بنو أمية banū umayya / الأمويون al-umawiyyūn also "Umawi"), the first dynasty of Sunni caliphs of the Sunni Islamic empire after the reign of the Rashidun Caliphs (Abu Bakr, Umar, Uthman, and Ali) ended.
 The Umayyad Caliphate, at the time of the Battle of Tours, was perhaps the world's foremost military power.
 The great expansion of the Caliphate occurred under the reign of the Umayyads.
 Muslim armies pushed east across Persia and west across North Africa through the late 7th century.

 The Umayyad empire was now a vast domain that ruled a diverse array of peoples.
 It had defeated and completely absorbed the Sasanian Empire, while also conquering much of the Byzantine Empire, including Syria, Armenia, and North Africa, although Leo the Isaurian stemmed the tide when his army defeated the Umayyads at the Battle of Akroinon (740), their final campaign in Anatolia.

 Franks

 The Frankish realm under Charles Martel was the foremost military power of western Europe.
-During most of his tenure in office as commander-in-chief of the Franks, the Frankish kingdom consisted of north and eastern France (Austrasia, Neustria and Burgundy), most of western Germany, and the Low Countries (Luxembourg, Belgium and the Netherlands).
+During most of his tenure in office as commander-in-chief of the Franks, the Frankish kingdom consisted of north and eastern France, most of western Germany, and the Low Countries (modern-day Luxembourg, Belgium and the Netherlands), all divided into Austrasia, Neustria and Burgundy.
 This domain had begun to progress towards becoming the first real imperial power in western Europe since the fall of Rome.
 However, it continued to struggle against external forces such as the Saxons, Frisians, and other opponents such as the Basque-Aquitanians led by Odo the Great (Old French: Eudes, or Eudo), Duke of Aquitaine and Vasconia.